NOAA awards $446M for Superfund site cleanup, with Industrial Economics Inc. as prime contractor

 Plain-Language Summary

 Department of Commerce obligated $446,221 to INDUSTRIAL ECONOMICS INC for work described as: RESTORATION PLANNING AND SCALING ACTIVITIES AS PART OF THE NRDAS FOR THE LOWER DUWAMISH RIVER AND PORTLAND HARBOR SUPERFUND SITES IN SEATTLE, WA AND PORTLAND, OR IN SUPPORT OF THE NOAA OFFICE OF HABITAT CONSERVATION Key points: 1.
-Contract awarded to Industrial Economics Inc. for critical environmental restoration efforts.
-2. Focus on planning and scaling activities for Superfund sites in Seattle and Portland.
-3. Potential for significant environmental improvements in affected waterways.
-4. Long-term engagement through 2027 indicates sustained commitment to remediation.
+The contract focuses on restoration planning and scaling for Superfund sites in Seattle and Portland.
+2. Industrial Economics Inc. is the prime contractor, with the award being a delivery order.
+3. The contract is for Remediation Services, a critical area for environmental protection.
+4. The fixed-price contract aims to control costs over its five-year duration.

 Value Assessment